Skip to content

 Klipper Enabled Ender 3

-Profile Picture Teddy Warner| Spring & Summer, 2021 | 10-12 minutes
+Teddy Warner's GitHub profile picture Teddy Warner| Spring & Summer, 2021 | 10-12 minutes

 Due to uncertainty surrounding lab access during the Covid-19 pandemic, I received an Ender 3 3D-printer at the start of my cycle in Fab Academy.
 During my second week in the course, I built and began to mod this machine as a little side project to the course work.
 However as the cycle progressed, I quickly ran out of time to keep working on this machine’s mods and moved the machine to my closet, where it sat up until the Klipper firmware piqued my interest.
 After modding the printer during Fab Academy1, I was running the machine on Marlin linked to Octoprint2, a setup I use on my other machines.
 This setup worked great with my machine mods, allowing me to print over a network through Octoprint as I would on any of my other Octoprint enabled machines.
 In this configuration, a Raspberry Pi running Octorpint hosts a local server that .gcode flies can be uploaded to and ran from.
 The Pi sends this uploaded .gcode to the machine’s mainboard, where the code is processed, and movements/operations are determined.